Colette Beaune

-Colette Beaune (born 1943 in Chailles, Loire-et-Cher) is a French historian and professor emeritus at the University of Paris X - Nanterre.
+Colette Beaune (born 1943 in Chailles, Loire-et-Cher) is a French historian and professor emeritus at the University of Paris X – Nanterre.

 Biography

 Beaune was born in the town of Chailles, located in the department Loire-et-Cher, in 1943.
 She developed a passion for the study of Joan of Arc while reading the entirety of the documents related to Joan's trial during her second year of preparatory courses at her high school, the Lycée Molière, in Paris.
 She continued her studies at the École normale supérieure and received her agrégation for History in 1966.
 Her thesis for her habilitation, which she defended in 1984, was published in 1985 as La Naissance de la nation France.
-Initially a maître de conférences (a type of lecturer) at the University of Paris I - Sorbonne from 1985-1992, she spent the majority of her career as a professor at the University of Paris X - Nanterre (1992-2005).
+Initially a maître de conférences (a type of lecturer) at the University of Paris I – Sorbonne from 1985 to 1992, she spent the majority of her career as a professor at the University of Paris X – Nanterre (1992–2005).